ServSafe Proctor

 January 1, 2022

-The need of well-qualified instructors and proctors is obvious given the risks of unsafe food and drink service.
+The need for well-qualified instructors and proctors is obvious given the risks of unsafe food and drink service.
 Certified ServSafe® Instructors and Registered ServSafe Proctors, as well as Approved ServSafe Alcohol® Instructors and Registered ServSafe Alcohol Online Proctors, must meet minimum experience and educational criteria.
 ServSafe instructors and proctors stand out when students and organizations are looking for the most dependable food and alcohol safety programs.

 The National Restaurant Association and other food and alcohol safety professionals provide assistance to ServSafe instructors and proctors, as well as up-to-date, user-friendly resources.